rilldata/rill-examples/rill-github-analytics/README.md

 # GitHub analytics with Rill

-This project analyzes GitHub commit activity.
-We ping the GitHub API to fetch commit data, store it in Google Cloud Storage, and analyze it with a Rill dashboard.
+This project analyzes a Git project's commit activity.
+We use the [PyDriller Python library](https://pydriller.readthedocs.io/en/latest/) to traverse git commits, we store the data in Google Cloud Storage, and we analyze the data with an interactive Rill dashboard.

 Answer questions like: